slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

 * Agile Manifesto
 * IT World is Flat
 * They Dont build 'em quite like that anymore
+* Governance - Why we have different MacBooks

 ### Additional Chapters - A Glance
 * Writing for Busy People